MarkPitt99/R-script-for-clutch-size-paper/data/README_data.md

 ### Sheet 4: ALL NESTLING WEIGHTS

-This sheet provides further details on each individual nestlings mass throughout the experimental period, as well as information on their wing and tarsus lengths.
+This sheet provides further details on each individual nestlings mass throughout the experimental period.

 #### Key: